dusking/ldappy/README.md

 [![Build Status](https://travis-ci.org/dusking/ldappy.svg?branch=master)](https://travis-ci.org/dusking/ldappy)
 [![PypI](http://img.shields.io/pypi/v/ldappy.svg)](http://img.shields.io/pypi/v/ldappy.svg)

 Why are there two p's in `ldappy` and not only one? you may ask.. well.. it's because it's the Happy way to use ldap with python :) `ldappy` gives api to query LDAP server, without the need to know about LDAP.
-Supporting both Active directory and open LDAP servers.
+Supporting both Active Directory and Open LDAP servers.

 ldappy uses [pyldap](https://github.com/pyldap/pyldap) for the communication with the LDAP server.